samervin/python-web-server/blog/posts/mtg-jumpstart.md

 To their credit, my friends have always been good sports about playing Magic with me.
 I've built some really fun draft decks.
 I've played some really fun Commander games, even if I didn't win.
 And, despite having some smart players, we keep it relatively casual.
 Miss a draw or make an obvious misplay?
 No worries, take it back, whatever seems reasonable.

-I found myself looking for a format that fit my playstyle better, is all.
+I've gotten better at both draft and commander and have fun playing them now.
+At the time, I found myself looking for a format that fit my playstyle better, is all.

 ### How I got into Jumpstart